Core Affirmation

 • Reciprocity — returning care that was once given to you

-• Simply this: there is no one else, and you cannot walk away
+• Or simply this: there is no one else, and you cannot walk away

 If this direction resonates, you may wish to pause with the accompanying reflection questions: North — Grounding in Your Why